Elihu Root: Opposition to women's suffrage

+He would remain an active opponent of feminism for the rest of his career.

 Personal life

 Family

 In 1870, Root accompanied his brother Wally, with whom he had lived in his early days in New York, on a European voyage.
 Wally suffered from tuberculosis (then known as incurable "consumption") and believed that the trip would cure his disease.
 The brothers were together in Dresden at the outbreak of the Franco-Prussian War; they followed its progress throughout the summer as Wally's condition worsened.
 Towards the end of the trip, Elihu had to carry his brother in his arms.
-They returned to Clinton, where Wally died on November 15, 1870; Elihu paid off his debts.
+They returned to Clinton, where Wally died on November 15, 1870.
+Elihu paid off his debts.

 In 1878, Root married Clara Frances Wales, the daughter of prominent New York Republican Salem Howe Wales.
 They had three children: